Stencyl/stencylpedia/chapter-d/native-extensions.md

 #end
 ```

-Here, we're calling the function, whose pointer we fetched as described above.
+Here, we're calling the function whose pointer we fetched as described above.
 The `#if(cpp && mobile && !android)` are pre-processor flags that only let this code execute on certain targets.
 In this case, this is a roundabout way of saying "only do this on ios".

 #### Part 2 - The C++ "Mapping"

 The purpose of the C++ code is to establish a mapping beween Haxe and Objective-C.

 Open up **project/common/ExternalInterface.cpp**.
-This file is the “glue” that connects Haxe to the underlying Objective-C code.
+This file is the "glue" that connects Haxe to the underlying Objective-C code.
 (We've shortened the code to the essential bits for brevity.)

 ```
 using namespace nativetest;